Streaming approximation resistance of every ordering CSP: Streaming indistinguishability of and

-Note that the definition of the IRMD problem does not depend on an underlying family of constraints.
-Nevertheless, we will be able to leverage its hardness to prove \autoref{lem:our-indist} (and indeed, all hardness results in \cite{CGS+21} itself stem from hardness for the IRMD problem).
-The following theorem from \cite{CGS+21} gives a lower bound on the communication complexity of the IRMD problem:
+Note that the definition of the IRMD problem does not depend on an underlying predicate (beyond fixing $q$ and $k$).
+Nevertheless, we will be able to leverage IRMD's hardness to prove \ref{lem:our-indist} (and indeed, all hardness results in \cite{CGS+22-linear-space} itself stem from hardness for the IRMD problem).
+The following theorem of \cite{CGS+22-linear-space} gives a lower bound on the communication complexity of the IRMD problem: